Lakshmisaiamulyapratti/lexical-analyzer/README.md

 ----> Identifier:- If the given input string strictly follows some rules of an identifier.
 ----> Unknown:- If the given input string does not match with any one of the above categories given.
 #### tokenize:-
-----> Here it tokenizes a given input string by first splitting it into sub strings on the basis of delimiters present in the input string and next it classifies each sub string into the token type that it belongs to and in this process it utilizes a function called 'split_aux' to split the input string into a list of tokens.
+----> Here, it tokenizes a given input string by first splitting it into sub strings on the basis of delimiters present in the input string and next it classifies each sub string into the token type that it belongs to and in this process it utilizes a function called 'split_aux' to split the input string into a list of tokens.
 #### main function:-
 ----> Here, the program is compiled and run in the Ubuntu command prompt by taking an input string from the user and then classifying that string and printing the list of tokens that are generated.